haotuusa/roomie-android/README.md

 # Roomie

 ## Description:
-This is the android source code for an android mobile application "roomie", which solves the awkward day to day issues between roomies.
+This is the android source code for a mobile application called "roomie", which solves the awkward day to day issues between roomies.

 ## Technologies:
 * Android Studio 2.0